vboyev-MSFT/defender-docs/defender-endpoint/mde-plugin-wsl.md

 ---
 title: Microsoft Defender for Endpoint plug-in for Windows Subsystem for Linux (WSL)
 description: Learn how to set up and use the Defender for Endpoint plug-in for Windows Subsystem for Linux.
-author: pahuijbr
+author: denisebmsft
-ms.author: pahuijbr
+ms.author: deniseb
 manager: deniseb
-ms.reviewer: gokulgiju, priyankagill, kvitta ms.service: defender-endpoint
+ms.reviewer: gokulgiju, priyankagill, kvitta, pahuijbr ms.service: defender-endpoint ms.subservice: onboard
-ms.subservice: onboard
 ms.topic: how-to